-Anarina Murillo, PhD, a pediatric faculty member and biostatistician, is a wonderful resource for Pediatrics faculty, fellow and residents right here in our own department.
-Anarina is available to assist investigators with development of statistical and research design, development of research plans for grant applications, and development of manuscripts.
-Contact Anarina Murillo to set up an appointment.
+Ray Tanzer, PhD, and Phin Has, MA, are wonderful resources for Pediatrics faculty, fellows, and trainees right here in our own department.
+They are available to assist investigators with development of statistical and research design, development of research plans for grant applications, and development of manuscripts.
+Please complete the brief Pediatrics Service Request Form and a member of the team will be in touch to schedule a meeting.